 Where can I stay in Iceland?

-If you are travelling to Iceland, you may be instead wondering where you can stay?
+If you are travelling to Iceland, you may be instead wondering where you can spend the night?

-While you won’t be able to experience the cold of an ice-carved room, there are many other ways to make your stay here memorable.
-And maybe you preferred to stay in a warm hotel anyway!
+While you won’t be able to experience the cold of an ice-carved room, there are many other ways to make your time in Iceland memorable.
+And maybe you prefer to stay in a warm hotel anyway!

-There is a wide array of fancy and luxury hotels you could choose from in Iceland to make your travels special.
-From the Retreat at the Blue Lagoon to the remote Magma Hotel in South Iceland.
+There are some fancy and luxury hotels you could choose from in Iceland to make your travels special.
+Top ones include the Retreat at the Blue Lagoon to the remote Magma Hotel in South Iceland.

 For more information, you can read our list of the best Iceland luxury and boutique hotels.
 Maybe you’ll find something that sparks your interest!

-- For a fantastic trip to Iceland, look up our best-selling tours, which can all be tailored to your taste
+- For a fantastic trip to Iceland, look up our top vacation packages, which can all be tailored to your taste

 How to experience ice-based adventures in Iceland